run-llama/LlamaIndexTS/examples/milvus/README.md

 ## Load the data

-This sample loads the same dataset of movie reviews as the Astra Portal sample dataset.
-(Feel free to load the data in your the Astra Data Explorer to compare)
+This sample loads the same dataset of movie reviews as sample dataset.
+You can install https://github.com/zilliztech/attu to inspect the loaded data.

-run `ts-node astradb/load`
+run `ts-node milvus/load`

 ## Use RAG to Query the data

-Check out your data in the Astra Data Explorer and change the sample query as you see fit.
+Check out your data in Attu and change the sample query as you see fit.

-run `ts-node astradb/query`
+run `ts-node milvus/query`